complexly/por-structuralchange/README.md

 # README
-This repository hosts codes to replicate the paper "Bridging the short-term and long-term dynamics of economic structural change"
+This repository will host codes to replicate the results from paper "Bridging the short-term and long-term dynamics of economic structural change".